 As parents, your job is to help your children become independent, so next time you want to do any of these things below, think twice.
-Sometimes parenting is not about doing everything for your child.
+Sometimes, parenting is about more than just doing everything for your child.
 On the contrary, some things need to be left to their abilities.

-Leave yourself out of these 8 activities and watch your teen do what you wrongfully thought that you should be doing.
+Leave yourself out of these eight activities and watch your teen do what you wrongfully thought that you should be doing.

-Your children need to learn that waking up on time is their primary responsibility while its time.
-If they have someone waking them up every morning, they will never fully learn the meaning of doing things or getting somewhere on time.
+Your children need to learn that waking up on time is their primary responsibility while it’s time.
+If they have someone waking them up every morning, they will only partially understand the meaning of doing things or getting somewhere on time.

-Let them experience the stress for not being responsible toward themselves while it’s time.
+Let them experience the stress of not being responsible for themselves when it’s time.
 If you don’t, when they become adults, nobody will be around to wake them up for work.
 You don’t want them to learn the lesson the hard way.

 You are a parent, but that doesn’t make you the kitchen robot.
-If only we all had a kitchen robot who would prepare us breakfast and pack us a lunch before we even wake up.
+If only we all had a kitchen robot, who would prepare us breakfast and pack us lunch before we even wake up.

-It may be a terrible experience at first, but as time goes by, you will see them preparing breakfast and packing lunch better than you could ever do it.
-They really should be capable of handling this by themselves, do don’t ruin that experience and don’t spoil them.
+It may be a terrible experience at first, but as time goes by, you will see them preparing breakfast and packing lunch better than you could ever do.
+They really should be capable of handling this by themselves.
+Don’t ruin that experience, and don’t spoil them.

 - Filling out paperwork

-They should fill out the paperwork and you should only sign it.
-In the end, who is going to do that for them in college or afterwards, if not themselves?
-Put this activity in their practice and have them experience the responsibility they will have when they become more independent.
+They should fill out the paperwork, and you should only sign it.
+In the end, who is going to do that for them in college or afterward, if not themselves?
+Put this activity into their practice and have them experience the responsibility they will have when they become more independent.

-If you regularly deliver their forgotten items and create states of emergency for things they should have been responsible for, they will never learn the true meaning of responsibility.
-In the end, they will end up forgetting things for college and work that you won’t be aware of.
+If you regularly deliver their forgotten items and create states of emergency for things they should have been responsible for, they will need to learn the true meaning of responsibility.
+In the end, they will end up forgetting stuff for college and work that they won’t be aware of.

-You don’t want them to think that mom and dad will always come to the rescue.
-Instead, let them think more about their items and pay closer attention to how they are handling them.
+You don’t want them to think that Mom and Dad will always come to the rescue.
+Instead, let them feel more about their items and pay closer attention to how they are handling them.

 You shouldn’t get too worried about a school project the day before it is due.
 School projects aren’t assigned the day before they’re due.
 Because of this, you should never allow yourself to run to the store a day before their set date for things they should’ve been more responsible for.

 However, if they decide to procrastinate, let them experience the price that comes with it.
-You should be a helping hand, but not the one that does their job.
+It would be best if you were a helping hand, but not the one that does their job.
 You know what this means.

-Just like the kitchen robot, we could all use a laundry robot that would take care of all our dirty laundry on time, right?
-Well unfortunately, we don’t have such robots yet.
+Just like the kitchen robot, we could all use a laundry robot that would take care of all our dirty laundry on time.
+Well, unfortunately, we don’t have such robots yet.
 So, it’s best to teach your children that you’re not the only person who can do laundry around the house.

-You don’t want them to boss around their spouses and treat them like maids, and you certainly shouldn’t allow to be treated like that.
-That doesn’t help for a healthy growth and independence.
+You don’t want them to boss around their spouses and treat them like maids, and you certainly shouldn’t allow them to be treated like that.
+That doesn’t help for healthy growth and independence.